 briefs in highly publicized environmental and asbestos litigation.

-Named National Litigation Star in Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys
+“Litigation Star” (Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys

-and Legal 500 United States
+); “Leading Lawyer” (Chambers USA and Legal 500: United States

 “Mass Tort Settlement Strategies” (co-authored with Catalina Vergara) and “Class Action Settlements” (co-authored with Carlos M. Lazatin and Esteban Rodriguez), Product Liability Litigation: Current Law, Strategies, and Best Practices

 (Practising Law Institute 2013); “A Defense Of The Learned Intermediary Doctrine,” Food & Drug Law Journal

 (co-authored with Karen Growdon) (2008); “Drug Manufacturers’ Interactions with the FDA About Drug-Label Content Are Entitled to Protection Under the Noerr-Pennington Doctrine,” Andrews Drug Recall Litigation Reporter

 (co-authored with Sabrina Strong) (2008); 2014 ABA State-by-State Survey of the Statutes of Limitation and Repose Applicable to Pharmaceutical and Medical Device Litigation

 (California section) Contributing Editor, California Practice Guide: Civil Procedure Before Trial